-In the 20th century, people related to the Institute programs focused on creating signs of renewal in local communities, churches and social structures globally.
-They saw that the key factor was the emergence of a new consciousness, a new spirt, that would enable the emergence of transformed social structures.
+The people related to the Institute programs focused on creating signs of renewal in local communities, churches and social structures globally.
+They saw the key factor was the emergence of a new consciousness, a new spirit that would enable the emergence of transformed social structures.
 They saw themselves as a Global Spirit Movement and were sometimes referred to as the Guardians, the Blue Shirts (in India), Global Servant Force, Structural Revolutionaries, the League, the Invisible College and the New Church.

 This Spirit Movement Collection provides a brief glimpse of a movement of people who threw themselves into releasing social and personal transformation in Century 20 in many shapes and forms to live, encourage and create new ways of being in Century 21.
 These memories and archival documents celebrate the wildness and passion created and lived by thousands of people from many countries around the world.
 It gives all those who care now and in the future permission to chase after windmills occasionally, to dream the impossible dream with oddball characters like Don Quixote, and to forge a just and sustainable society.

 This movement invites everyone to live creative, conscious and caring lives and shares methods and approaches for doing just that.

 ~ adapted from Jeanette Stanfield’s Forward to Chronological History of Ecumenical Institute and Institute of Cultural Affairs 1952-1988, revised 2017

 “History is created by “selves” who have models, worked together corporately to get it into history and thus altered the direction of history …and inviting others to follow.”
 B. Stanfield

 Crocker, Joseph, Report on the Global Movement, July 22, 1974

 The Academy: An intensive residential eight-week curriculum of intellectual and practical methods toward building a renewed church and society.